tomas-fryza/esp-micropython/labs/05-display/README.md

    new_char = bytearray([0x4, 0xa, 0xa, 0xa, 0x11, 0x1f, 0xe, 0x00])
    lcd.custom_char(0, new_char)

+   # Create other new characters
+   # WRITE YOUR CODE HERE

    # Show new custom character
    lcd.move_to(2, 3)
    lcd.write(chr(0))

+   # Show other new characters
+   # WRITE YOUR CODE HERE

    try:
        while True: